-You no long have to be locked in to the sound that comes out of your Amazon Echo or Echo Dot.
+You no longer have to be locked in to the sound that comes out of your Amazon Echo or Echo Dot.
 That's because you can connect Bluetooth speakers to the smart home devices to listen to streaming music from a greater distance away from Alexa.

 Unless you already have Bluetooth speaker that you want to try to connect, check Amazon's website (opens in new tab) for speakers that are compatible with Echo devices before you buy one.